Smart Leaders Know When to Expand: Embracing New Opportunities in Energy Investments

 Moments like these test more than resilience.
 They call for reinvention.
 The question isn’t if you’ll adapt—it’s how.

-Expand beyond the core
+Expand Beyond the Core

 The strongest leaders don’t abandon their foundation.
 They look for adjacent opportunities—sectors that build on what they already do well.